Gun control already ruled out, Tennessee GOP lawmakers hit impasse in session after school shooting

 Ultimately, no Republican would even sponsor the bill, and Democratic versions of it were spiked this week without any debate.

-Beyond that, the governor has proposed some smaller changes, which the Senate has passed.
-They would incentivize people to use safe gun storage items; require an annual human trafficking report, etch into state law some changes to background checks already made by an order of the governor; and set aside more state money for school resource officers, and bonuses and scholarships for behavioral professionals.
+Beyond that, the governor has proposed some smaller changes, some of which the Senate has passed.
+They would incentivize people to use safe gun storage items; require an annual human trafficking report; etch into state law some changes to background checks already made by an order of the governor; and set aside more state money for school resource officers, and bonuses and scholarships for behavioral professionals.

 House Republicans have taken up much more, with some openly grieving the seeming demise of their bills due to lack of action in the Senate.
+There have been failed efforts by pockets of Republicans in both the House and Senate to adjourn the session as early as the first day on Monday, arguing there was no emergency reason to go to work.

-Some of the House proposals would require that juveniles be charged as adults in murder or attempted murder cases, shield the public disclosure of autopsies of child homicide victims, and others.
+Some of the House proposals would require that juveniles 16-year-old or older be charged as adults in murder or attempted murder cases, shield the public disclosure of autopsies of child homicide victims, and other bills.

+The House had considered, but stopped advancing, two bills to allow more teachers and staff, or members of the broader public with carry permits, to bring guns into public K-12 schools.
+Some bills about armed security in schools remain alive, including a proposal that would let local law enforcement leaders decide on their own whether to place officers in schools that don’t already have school resource officers.

-“At this point, the Senate haven’t put forth a single idea that’s theirs,” House Speaker Cameron Sexton said.
+“At this point, the Senate haven’t put forth a single idea that’s theirs,” House Speaker Cameron Sexton told reporters from the House floor.
 “So maybe next week they’ll come back and do something.”

+As Sexton spoke, a handful of people started shouting down at the Republican from public galleries, screaming that he should resign from his position.
+Sexton did not address the calls.